Cup-Of-JavaScript/javascript-aws/iam.md

   - Is the action not matching?
   - Is the condition not matching?

-- Implicit deny on everything
+- AWS: Implicit deny on everything
-- Allways need to be given permission to do things
+- Always need to be given permission to do things

 ![](./docs/iam-policy-enforcement.png)